covex-nn/FOSUserBundle/Resources/doc/emails.rst

 The bundle comes with three mailer implementations.
 They are listed below by service id:

-- ``fos_user.mailer.default`` is the default implementation, and uses Swiftmailer to send emails.
+- ``fos_user.mailer.default``/``fos_user.mailer.twig_swift`` is the default implementation, uses Swiftmailer to send emails and Twig blocks to render the message.
-- ``fos_user.mailer.twig_swift`` uses Swiftmailer to send emails and Twig blocks to render the message.
+- ``fos_user.mailer.templating`` uses Swiftmailer to send emails and the Templating Component to render the message.
 - ``fos_user.mailer.noop`` is a mailer implementation which performs no operation, so no emails are sent.

 .. note::